-- Deteriorating work performance - Above average recourse to sick leave certified and self-certified; particularly absences after breaks e.g. weekends, annual leave, social events - Regular pattern of late attendance - Misuse of the flexi-clock - Frequent long lunches - Increased number of excused absences during the period of duty - Constant use of medication, lozenges, antacids and mouth fresheners - Smell of alcohol - Signs of persistent drinking, visible tremors, hangover, bloodshot eyes, persistent odour of alcohol from breath - Signs of drug misuse e.g. glassy eyes, mood swings - Sudden outbursts and arguments with other staff members 46
+- Deteriorating work performance

+- Above average recourse to sick leave certified and self-certified; particularly absences after breaks e.g. weekends, annual leave, social events

+- Regular pattern of late attendance

+- Misuse of the flexi-clock

 Enabling Behaviour

 Be aware that enabling behaviour can occur in the workplace.
 Enabling is different from helping and supporting in that it allows the enabled person to continue their addictive behaviour.